Hidden right beside some of London’s biggest tourist attractions, you’re never more than a few steps away from some London hidden gems.

-Take a short stroll away from the river and you’ll find Leake Street.
+Take a short stroll away from the river and you’ll find Leake Street Arches.
 It’s an access tunnel, two blocks back from the riverside and across York Road, which runs underneath the busy Waterloo Train Station above.

 Back in May 2008, the renowned street artist Banksy held the first ‘Cans Festival’ right here.
 The festival was a debut of the works of 29 famous street artists who were invited personally by Banksy to do their best work on the tunnel walls.

-In the years that have passed, countless artists have rocked up here to spray away in this designated graffiti zone, free from the worries of the authorities.
+Countless artists have since rocked up here to spray away in this designated graffiti zone, free from the worries of the authorities.

 The ever-changing works on display mean there’s always something new to cast your eye on in this London hidden gem.

 We hope you’ll enjoy exploring these 5 London hidden gems next time you are in the UK capital.